A lot can be done to prevent falls in seniors

 Preventing falls in seniors keeps them healthy and independent for as long as possible and reduces caregiver stress.

-The guide explains why fall prevention is such a serious issue, covers fall prevention basics, and includes a 3 step conversation guide that helps you take action to prevent falls.
+The guide explains why fall prevention is such a serious issue, covers fall prevention basics, and includes a step-by-step conversation guide that helps you take action to prevent falls.

 Why reducing senior fall risk is so important